Junweiw/SQL-Practices-Leetcode/ReadMe.md

 FROM
     (SELECT stock_name, operation, operation_day,
        CASE operation
-       WHEN ""Buy"" THEN price*-1
+       WHEN "Buy" THEN price*-1
-       WHEN ""Sell"" THEN price END AS gain
+       WHEN "Sell" THEN price END AS gain
      FROM Stocks)T1
 GROUP BY stock_name
 ```